-Northern California Wedding Venues with Lodging
+Wedding Venues with Lodging

 Most everything.
-From throwing your wedding budgets under the bus to dealing with insects, corralling drunken friends, sharing a nasty port-a-potty, and much more, staying at your wedding venue the night of your wedding is highly overrated.
-It’s so overrated we wrote this article to explain why and give you better, cheaper, and more enjoyable options.
+From throwing your wedding budgets under the bus to dealing with insects, corralling drunken friends, sharing a port-a-potty, and much more, staying at your wedding venue the night of your wedding is highly overrated.
+It’s so overrated, we wrote this article to explain why and give you better, cheaper, and more enjoyable options.

-Reason #1- The Ridiculously High Cost
+#1- The Ridiculously High Cost

 The extra cost to stay overnight at the typical venue in Sonoma wine country is around $10,000.00.
-That’s for one night, which will easily eat up a good chunk of your wedding budget.
+That’s for one night, which will quickly eat up a good chunk of your wedding budget.
 Stay for 2 nights and the cost goes up significantly, money that you could use to do something much more romantic, and fun, somewhere else.
 (More on where below.)

-Reason #2- Glamping Isn’t Nearly as Romantic as It Looks
+#2- Glamping Isn’t Nearly as Romantic as It Looks

-Reason #3- Should They Stay or Should They Go?
+#3- Should They Stay or Should They Go?

-If you think making the seating chart, and figuring out who sits where and with whom, is difficult, imagine how hard it’s going to be deciding who gets to stay at the venue and who doesn’t.
+If you think making the seating chart and figuring out who sits where and with whom, is difficult, imagine how hard it’s going to be deciding who gets to stay at the venue and who doesn’t.
 How will you explain that to your friends and family who hear they’re not on the list?
 And if you can’t say “No” to someone, how much more is that going to increase your wedding price?

-Reason #4- Asking Friends and Family to Pay?
+#4- Asking Friends and Family to Pay?
 No Way

 Let’s be honest, going to a wedding can be expensive these days as a guest.
 The travel, the accommodations, the meals, and the new clothes can get up there, cost-wise, and that doesn’t even include the wedding gift.
 If you think asking your guests to then pay for an expensive night at your wedding venue is a good idea, you better have well-to-do or very understanding friends and family.
 If not, it’s going to reflect rather poorly on you and your spouse-to-be.

-In general, asking guests to help pay for a portion of your wedding site fee, is just kind of tacky.
+In general, asking guests to help pay for a portion of your wedding site fee is just kind of tacky.
 It’s not a good start to your dream wedding day.

 Speaking of paying, don’t forget the extra cost of all those extra meals.
 If family and friends are all staying with you, there are meals to plan.
 That includes breakfast and maybe lunch the day after, which can add a big extra bill to your wedding budget.
 Staying 2 days.?
 Throw in an extra dinner for all those guests too.

-Reason #5- Guests Who Go Overboard with the Alcohol
+#5- Guests Who Go Overboard with the Alcohol

 It never fails.
 Everyone is having a good time at your venue until that one person (or, in many cases, several persons) go overboard with the alcohol and get drunk.
-If you’re kind of lucky they’ll be ‘nice drunk’.
+If you’re kind of lucky, they’ll be ‘nice drunk’.
 You know, giggling and laughing and sloshing around like a drunken monkey.
 If you’re rather unlucky they might be ‘rowdy drunks’ or ‘bad drunks’, the kind that will start arguments and fights or start busting stuff up.

 In either case, what do you do then?
 You can’t send them home, so now they’re your problem.
 You have to stay with them, comfort them, and hold their hair when they barf.
 So much for a romantic first evening as a married couple.
 Even if someone else handles it for you, that person’s fun and good times are ruined.
 Plus, and keep this in mind, you’ll be seeing all of them in the morning when many will be suffering from tremendous hangovers.
 Do you really want to deal with that on your first morning together as a married couple?

-Reason #6- Having to Play Host On Your Very Busy Day
+#6- Having to Play Host On Your Very Busy Day

 Here’s a question; on your big, busy day, what would you rather be doing?
 A- Getting ready and enjoying your last few hours as a single gal with your gal pals?
 B- Helping all your family and friends with their luggage and showing them all to their rooms (or tents)?
 If lugging luggage doesn’t sound like fun for you and your sweetheart, staying overnight at your wedding venue isn’t for you.
 The truth is, you’ll be busy enough already.

-Reason #7- Guests Who Just Won’t Stop Till They Get Enough
+#7- Guests Who Just Won’t Stop Till They Get Enough

 Here’s a scenario for you; you’ve just gotten married, had a wonderful party, and enjoyed yourself fully.
 Now it’s time to snuggle, smooch and get frisky with your new spouse, right?
 Wrong.
 You can’t go anywhere because there’s still a handful (or more) of guests who want to keep the party going, and going, and going.
 You don’t want to be rude, so you stick around, but you’d so much rather get some alone time for obvious reasons.

-Reason #8- Not All Family Members Should Be In Close Quarters Overnight
+#8- Not All Family Members Should Be In Close Quarters Overnight

 Unfortunately, not everyone in your circle of family and friends will always get along.
 You might be a child of divorced parents, or some of your friends might not like some of his friends.
-Whatever the case may be, if they all stay together at your wedding venue you now have the extra stress of making sure everyone gets along, and that’s extra stress you don’t need, especially on your wedding day.
+Whatever the case may be, if they all stay together at your wedding venue, you now have the extra stress of making sure everyone gets along, and that’s extra stress you don’t need, especially on your wedding day.

 And it’s not just family members that can have this issue.
 We’ve seen couples get into it at weddings over one thing or another.
-Or long lost school yard friends, who suddenly recall this slight or that long ago insult.

 Reason #9- Watching the Clean-Up Crew